IgornDevOps/Igor_project/README.md

 2. Enter the folder containing the files (`cd /devops_project/Step4/rick_and_morty_chart`).
 3. Install the helm chart (` helm install rick-morty-api . --values values.yaml`)
 4. To access endpoints run (`minikube service rick-and-morty-service`) this provides url to access endpoints.
-5. Health Check by running 'curl 192.168.59.100:31983/healthcheck'(provide coordinates from previous step) and type in the info from the previous step (ip and port).
+5. Health Check by running 'curl 192.168.59.100:31983/healthcheck'(provide coordinates from previous step) and type in the info from the previous step (ip and port) dont use my provided ip and port it is just for example.
-6. Retrieve list of characters by running 'curl 192.168.59.100:31983/characters' and type in the info from the previous step (ip and port).
+6. Retrieve list of characters by running 'curl 192.168.59.100:31983/characters' and type in the info from the previous step (ip and port) dont use my provided ip and port it is just for example.

 Step5